 - Healing Massage is a book of simple techniques to soothe pain, by a qualified massage therapist.
 Find techniques proven to help including Swedish massage, trigger point therapy, sports massage and acupressure.
 You’ll also find soothing ways to help tense shoulders and hips, carpal tunnel syndrome, digestive issues, eyestrain and anxiety.
 And tips on the application of heat and ice, along with aromatherapy.

 - Massage for Beginners is an illustrated guide, by licensed massage therapist Rachel Beider.
 Let her teach you healing techniques, to offer a powerful wellness tool to family, friends and yourself.

-- A Little Book of Self-Care: Trigger Points offers 40 simple exercises to target long-term pain by releasing tender knots of connective tissue.
-The author (who runs a pain care clinic in London and Leeds) helps you locate trigger points then shows how to apply pressure, how long to sustain it and how often to repeat.
+- A Little Book of Self-Care: Trigger Points offers 40 simple exercises to target long-term pain, by releasing tender knots of connective tissue.
+The author (who runs a pain care clinic in London and Leeds) helps you locate trigger points, then shows how to apply pressure, and how long to sustain it and how often to repeat.
 Often with life-changing results.

 - Ayurvedic Head Massage for Beginners is a beautifully illustrated guide to learn this ancient method of India to enhance health and beauty (headaches to hair growth).
 The book includes safety considerations like vital areas of caution in the neck and head, along with caution on herbal infused oils.